davadazaita/davadazaita/README.md

 ## Think It.
+Dr. Davada Beni Zaita

+<h3> Davada Beni Zaita’s profile represents a powerful combination of engineering discipline and advanced research.
+Beginning with a Bachelor's degree in Computer Systems Engineering, he developed a core understanding of complex technical systems.
+He is a specialist in both Project Management and Information Security, skilled in leading initiatives and safeguarding critical data.
+His academic journey culminates in a Master's and a Doctorate in Artificial Intelligence, signifying a deep commitment to innovation and mastery in the AI field. </h3>

+---
+## Think It.
 Dr. Davada Zaita - Evox Approved for Running on China

 <h3> Leva duas centrifugas Unamel, para ferver água do Mel do KukuKu da Kola </h3>